antmicro/rowhammer-tester/docs/source/hammering.md

 #### Reading SPD EEPROM

 To read the SPD memory, use the `rowhammer_tester/scripts/spd_eeprom.py` script.
-First, prepare the environment as described in the {doc}`building` chapter.
+First, prepare the environment as described in the {doc}`building_rowhammer` chapter.
 Then, use the following command to read the contents of SPD EEPROM and save it to a file, for example:

 ```sh